jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

 ### 119 Search warrants
 (1) Any issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who is satisfied, on an application made in the manner provided in subpart 3 of Part 4 of that Act, that there are reasonable grounds for believing that there is, in or on or under or over any premises or any dwelling,—may issue a search warrant.
-  (a) any substance or organism that has been imported, manufactured, developed, released, held, transported, or disposed of in contravention of this Act; or
+  (a) any substance or organism that has been imported, manufactured, developed, supplied, released, held, transported, or disposed of in contravention of this Act; or
   (b) any documents or other records which there are reasonable grounds to believe may be evidence of the commission of any offence under this Act to which paragraph (a) applies,—
 (2) Every search warrant shall be directed either to a constable by name or to every constable or to any enforcement officer by name, but in any of those cases, the warrant may be executed by any constable.
 (3) Subject to subsection (4), the provisions of Part 4 of the Search and Surveillance Act 2012 apply.